cylc/cylc-doc/src/user-guide/writing-suites.rst

 """"""""""""""""

 Suicide triggers take tasks out of the suite.
 This can be used for automated failure recovery.
-The following ``suite.rc`` listing and accompanying graph show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how
+The following :cylc:conf:`suite.rc` listing and accompanying graph show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how